-The SELECT BANK [0,1,2] triggers allow a single emem effect to recall up to three different playbacks per channel.
+The SELECT BANK [0,1,2] triggers are new with version 3.0 software, and allow a single emem effect to recall up to three different playbacks per channel.
 If you have an effect in Emem 25 for example, register 025 will be recalled on the TDC when you recall that effect.
 If you send a Trigger 11 from within that effect, register 125 will be recalled.
 If you send a Trigger 12 register 225 will be recalled.